Lew Grade: Later years

 In 1980, Grade's standing in the mass media industry was damaged by two events: the poor reception for Raise the Titanic, and a decision that, effective from 1 January 1982 ATV Midlands would be permitted to keep its licence only on the condition that it terminate its association with Grade and ITC (ultimately leading to its re-branding as Central Television).
 Grade resigned his position in the company while it underwent a series of partnerships and mergers.
 In 1982, he lost control of ACC to Robert Holmes à Court, who dismissed him and all his staff.

 Grade was brought in by American producer Norman Lear in June 1982 to head the London division of Embassy Communications International, to be involved in the production and distribution of films and television programmes.
 Subsequently, he became a producer of Andrew Lloyd Webber's musical Starlight Express.
 After Coca-Cola had bought Embassy, he became the head of a new venture, the Grade Company, in 1985, and was elected a vice-president of the Loews Group chain of cinemas in the United States.
 The Grade Company produced adaptations for television of works by novelist Dame Barbara Cartland; he owned the rights to 450 of her romances.

 By the early to mid-1990s, Grade had returned to ITC to head the company one final time until his death in 1998.
 Grade was a member of the Founding Council of the Rothermere American Institute at the University of Oxford.

 Honours

-In 1969, Grade was knighted and created a life peer as Baron Grade, of Elstree in the County of Hertfordshire, on 22 June 1976.
+In 1969, Grade was knighted.
+He was created a life peer (as Baron Grade of Elstree in the County of Hertfordshire) on 22 June 1976.
 He reportedly chose Elstree as his territorial designation because ATV's main studios were based there.

 Death

 In 1978, Grade, then aged 71, told interviewer Mike Wallace on the CBS program 60 Minutes, "I don't intend to retire until the year 2000."
 Grade died of heart failure aged 91 on 13 December 1998 in London.
 He was buried at the Liberal Jewish Cemetery in London's Willesden neighbourhood.

-BBC Radio 2 transmitted two special one-hour tribute programmes on 24 and 25 December 2006 as a celebration of Grade's life and marking the centenary of his birth.
+BBC Radio 2 transmitted two one-hour tribute programmes on 24 and 25 December 2006 as a celebration of Grade's life and marking the centenary of his birth.